Diary Major John Kevin Lloyd - 1942-1945 - Part 5

 been occupied by Dutch, but

-now by 700 A.I.F. from Vic Pt,
+now by 700 A.I.F. from Vic Pt

 under Major Green.
 Met West

-and Rummer.
+and Turner.
 Caught up with

 Carey and "C" Bn.
 Japs counted,